Belfast biometric security firm B-Secur raises £4m

-B-secur, a Belfast start-up that uses electrocardiogram (ECG) readings or heart rhythms for cybersecurity, has just raised £4m in follow-on funding.
+B-Secur, a Belfast start-up that uses electrocardiogram (ECG) readings (heart rhythms) for cybersecurity, has just raised £4m in follow-on funding.

 ‘Heartkey’s algorithms offer data protection for devices and vehicles’